DJPATZZ/BankingSystemActitivy/README.md

 1. BANKING SYSTEM FEATURES

 - Create an account
-  Allows a user to create a new bank account by entering a name, password, PIN, and initial balance.
+Allows a user to create a new bank account by providing a name, password, PIN, and initial balance.

 - Log in using account number and password
-  Allows an existing user to access an account using the generated account number and saved password.
+Allows an existing user to log in by providing the account number and password.

 - Check balance
-  Displays the current amount of money stored in the logged-in account.
+Shows the current amount of money in the logged account.

 - Deposit money
 Adds a valid amount of money to the account balance.

 - Withdraw money
-  Removes a valid amount from the account balance if enough money is available.
+Subtracts a valid amount of money from the account balance if there are enough funds.

 - Transfer money
-  Moves money from the logged-in account to another existing account.
+Transfers a valid amount of money from the logged account to another existing account.

 - View transaction history
-  Displays saved deposits, withdrawals, and transfers using transaction reference numbers.
+Shows the list of all deposits, withdrawals, and transfers with reference numbers.

 - Log out
-  Ends the current account session and returns the user to the authentication menu.
+Closes the current account session and takes the user back to the authentication menu.

 - Exit
-  Stops the banking program.
+Exits the banking application.

 2. ACCOUNT CLASS

 Purpose:
-The Account class represents one bank account.
-It stores the account information, balance, and transaction history.
-It is responsible for changing its own balance.
+The Account class stores account data, balance, and transaction history.
+It also contains methods for changing the account balance.

 Fields:

 - private String accountNumber
-  Stores the unique six-digit number used to identify the account.
+Stores the account number as a six-digit string.

 - private String accountName
-  Stores the name of the account owner.
+Stores the account name.

 - private String accountPassword

-  Stores the password used to log in to the account.
+Stores the account password.

 - private String pin
-  Stores the four-digit PIN used for account security.
+Stores the account PIN as a four-digit string.

 - private double balance

-  Stores the current amount of money available in the account.
+Stores the current account balance as a double value.

-- private ArrayList<Transaction> transactionHistory
+- private ArrayList transactionHistory

-  Stores all Transaction objects connected to the account.
+Stores the list of all account transactions.

 Constructor:

 - Account(String accountNumber, String accountName,

-          String accountPassword, String pin, double balance) Creates a new Account object and gives its fields their starting values.
+String accountPassword, String pin, double balance)

+Initializes a new instance of the Account class.
+Sets initial values for account fields.
-  It also creates an empty transaction history list.
+Sets an empty transaction history list.
 Getter Methods:
 - getAccountNumber()

 Returns the account number.
 - getAccountName()
-  Returns the account owner's name.
+Returns the account name.
 - getAccountPassword()
-  Returns the saved account password.
+Returns the account password.
 - getPin()
-  Returns the saved PIN.
+Returns the account PIN.
 - getBalance()
-  Returns the current account balance.
+Returns the account balance.
 - getTransactionHistory()
-  Returns the list of Transaction objects stored in the account.
+Returns the list of account transactions.
 Setter Methods:
 - setAccountNumber(String accountNumber)
-  Changes the account number field.
+Sets a new account number.
 - setAccountName(String accountName)
-  Changes the account owner's name.
+Sets a new account name.
 - setAccountPassword(String accountPassword)
-  Changes the account password.
+Sets a new account password.
 - setPin(String pin)
-  Changes the account PIN.
+Sets a new account PIN.
 - setBalance(double balance)
-  Changes the account balance.
+Sets a new account balance.
-  It rejects negative, infinite, or invalid values.
+Rejects negative, infinite, and NaN values.
 Account Methods:
 - deposit(double amount)
-  Adds a valid amount to the current balance.
+Adds a valid amount of money to the account balance.
 - withdraw(double amount)
-  Removes a valid amount from the current balance.
+Subtracts a valid amount of money from the account balance.
-  It rejects the operation when the account does not have enough money.
+Rejects the operation if there are not enough funds.
 - addTransactionHistory(String transactionHistory,
 String referenceNumber)
-  Creates a Transaction object and adds it to the account's transaction history.
+Creates a new Transaction instance.
+Adds the transaction to the account transaction history list.
 3. TRANSACTION CLASS
 Purpose:
-The Transaction class represents one saved account activity, such as a deposit, withdrawal, or transfer.
+The Transaction class stores the account transaction data such as transaction history and reference number.
 Fields:
 - private String transactionHistory
-  Stores the complete transaction information.
+Stores the full transaction history string.
 - private String referenceNum
-  Stores the unique seven-digit reference number of the transaction.
+Stores the transaction reference number as a seven-digit string.
 Constructor:
 - Transaction(String transactionHistory, String referenceNum)
-  Creates a Transaction object and gives it a history description and reference number.
+Initializes a new instance of the Transaction class.
 Getter Methods:
 - getHistory()
-  Returns the complete transaction information.
+Returns the transaction history.
 - getReferenceNum()
 Returns the transaction reference number.
 Setter Methods:
 - setTransactionHistory(String transactionHistory)
-  Changes the saved transaction information.
+Sets a new transaction history.
 - setReferenceNum(String referenceNum)
-  Changes the transaction reference number.
+Sets a new transaction reference number.
 4. BANK CLASS
 Purpose:
-The Bank class manages all Account objects.
-It creates accounts, searches for accounts, logs users in, and transfers money between accounts.
+The Bank class contains methods for managing all accounts.
+It also contains methods for finding accounts, logging in, and transferring money between accounts.
 Field:

-- private ArrayList<Account> accountList
+- private ArrayList accountList
-  Stores all Account objects registered in the banking system.
+Stores the list of all accounts.
 Constructor:
 - Bank()
-  Creates a Bank object with an empty account list.
+Initializes a new instance of the Bank class.
 Getter Method:
 - getAccountList()
-  Returns the collection of Account objects.
+Returns the account list.
 Setter Method:

-- setAccountList(ArrayList<Account> accountList)
+- setAccountList(ArrayList accountList)
-  Replaces the current account list with another valid account list.
+Sets a new account list.
 Bank Methods:
 - createAccount(Account account)
-  Adds a new Account object to the bank.
+Adds a new account to the account list.
-  It rejects null accounts and duplicated account numbers.
+Rejects null accounts and accounts with duplicate account numbers.
 - findAccountByNumber(String accountNumber)
-  Searches the account list using an account number.
+Finds an account by number.
-  It returns the matching Account object.
+Returns the account instance.
 - findAccountByName(String accountName)
-  Searches the account list using the account owner's name.
+Finds an account by name.
 - login(String accountPassword, String accountNumber)
+Finds an account by number.
-  Finds the account using the account number and checks whether the password is correct.
+Checks if the account password matches.
 - transferMoney(String senderAccountNumber,
 String receiverAccountNumber,
 double amount)
 Finds the sender and receiver accounts.
-  It withdraws money from the sender and deposits it into the receiver.
+Subtracts the amount from the sender account.
+Adds the amount to the receiver account.
 5. BANKCONTROLLER CLASS
 Purpose:
-The BankController class runs the program.
-It receives user input, displays menus, calls methods from other classes, and controls login and logout.
+The BankController class contains the main program loop.
+It reads and processes the user input.
+It also contains methods for logging in and out and for displaying account operations menu.
 Static Fields:
 - static boolean running
-  Controls whether the whole banking program continues running.
+Indicates if the application is running.
 - static Account a
-  Stores the reference to the currently logged-in Account object.
+Stores the currently logged account instance.
-  A null value means that no account is logged in.
+The null value means that no account is logged in.
 Main Method:
 - main(String[] args)
-  Starts the program.
+The main program loop.
-  It creates the Scanner and Bank objects.
+Initializes the scanner and bank instances.
-  It controls the authentication menu and account menu.
+Shows the authentication menu and account menu.
 Controller Methods:
 - printMenu()
-  Displays the account operations menu.
+Shows the account operations menu.

-- processInput(Bank bank, Account a, Scanner sc, int c) Processes the selected account-menu option.
+- processInput(Bank bank, Account a, Scanner sc, int c) Processes the account menu input.
-  It handles balance checking, deposit, withdrawal, transfer, history, and logout.
+Calls appropriate methods based on the input.
 - authenticate(Bank bank, Scanner sc)
-  Displays the login, account creation, and exit menu.
+Shows the authentication menu.
-  It logs in an existing user or creates a new account.
+Logs in an existing user or creates a new account.
 Private Controller Methods:
 - viewTransactionHistory(Account account, Scanner sc)
-  Displays transaction reference numbers.
+Shows the transaction history reference numbers.
-  It searches for and displays the selected transaction.
+Finds and shows the transaction details.
 - readInt(Scanner sc)
-  Reads a complete line and converts it into an int.
+Reads an integer from the console.
-  It rejects invalid whole-number input.
+Rejects invalid input.
 - readDouble(Scanner sc)
-  Reads a complete line and converts it into a double.
-  It rejects invalid, infinite, or non-numeric input.
+Reads a double value from the console.
+Rejects invalid input.
 6. BANKHELPER CLASS
 Purpose:
-The BankHelper class is a utility class.
-It contains static methods for validation, account-number generation, reference-number generation, and transaction-history creation.
+The BankHelper class contains helper methods for account validation, account number and reference number generation, and transaction history creation.
 Public Validation Methods:
 - isValidAmount(double amount)
-  Returns true when the amount is finite and greater than zero.
+Returns true if the amount is a finite positive value.
 - isEnoughBalance(double balance, double amount)
-  Returns true when the amount is valid and the balance is enough.
+Returns true if the amount is valid and the account has enough balance.
 - isValidPin(String pin)
-  Checks that the PIN is not empty, contains digits only, and has exactly four digits.
+Checks if the PIN is not empty, has only digits, and has four digits.
 - isValidAccountNumber(String accountNumber)
-  Checks that the account number is not empty, contains digits only, and has exactly six digits.
+Checks if the account number is not empty, has only digits, and has six digits.
 - isValidAccountName(String accountName)
-  Checks that the name has at least two characters and contains only letters and spaces.
+Checks if the account name is not empty, has at least two characters, and has only letters and spaces.
 - isValidPassword(String password)
-  Checks that the password is not empty and contains at least four characters.
+Checks if the password is not empty and has at least four characters.
 - isValidInitialBalance(double amount)
-  Returns true when the starting balance is finite and at least 100.
+Returns true if the initial balance is a finite positive value greater than 100.
 - isValidReferenceNum(String referenceNum)
-  Checks that the reference number is not empty, contains digits only, and has exactly seven digits.
+Checks if the reference number is not empty, has only digits, and has seven digits.
 Public Generation Methods:
 - generateAccountNumber(Bank bank)
-  Generates a unique six-digit account number.
+Generates a six-digit account number.
 - generateReferenceNum(Account account)
-  Generates a unique seven-digit transaction reference number.
+Generates a seven-digit reference number.
 - generateTransactionHistory(Account account,
 double amount,
 String type)
+Generates a formatted transaction history string.
-  Creates a formatted transaction description and adds it to the account history.
+Adds the transaction to the account transaction history list.
 Private Helper Methods:
 - isNotAllDigit(char[] stringArray)
-  Returns true when at least one character is not a digit.
+Returns true if the string array is not all digits.
 - has4Digits(String pin)
-  Returns true when the string contains exactly four characters.
+Returns true if the string has four digits.
 - has6Digits(String accountNumber)
-  Returns true when the string contains exactly six characters.
+Returns true if the string has six digits.
 - has7Digits(String referenceNum)
-  Returns true when the string contains exactly seven characters.
+Returns true if the string has seven digits.
 - isEmpty(String input)
-  Returns true when the input is null, empty, or contains spaces only.
+Returns true if the string is empty or has only whitespace characters.
 - isNotDuplicatedNumber(Bank bank, String number)
-  Checks that an account number is not already used by another account.
+Checks if the account number is not duplicated.
 - isNotDuplicatedNumber(Account account, String referenceNum)
-  Checks that a reference number is not already used in the account's transaction history.
+Checks if the reference number is not duplicated in the account transaction history.
 7. MAIN JAVA APIs USED
 - ArrayList
-  A resizable collection used to store Account and Transaction objects.
+Used for storing Account and Transaction objects.
 - ArrayList.add()
 Adds an object to an ArrayList.
 - ArrayList.isEmpty()
-  Checks whether an ArrayList contains no elements.
+Checks whether an ArrayList is empty.
 - ArrayList.size()
-  Returns the number of stored elements.
+Returns the size of an ArrayList.
 - Scanner
-  Reads keyboard input.
+Reads the user input.
 - Scanner.nextLine()
-  Reads one complete line of input as a String.
+Reads the next line of input as a string.
 - Scanner.close()
-  Closes the Scanner after the program ends.
+Closes the scanner.
 - Integer.parseInt()
-  Converts a String into an int.
+Converts a string to an integer.
 - Integer.toString()
-  Converts an int into a String.
+Converts an integer to a string.
 - Double.parseDouble()
-  Converts a String into a double.
+Converts a string to a double.
 - Double.isFinite()
-  Checks whether a double is a valid finite number.
+Checks whether a double is a finite number.
 - Math.random()
-  Produces a random double from 0.0 up to, but not including, 1.0.
+Returns a random double between 0.0 and 1.0.
 - Character.isDigit()
 Checks whether a character is a digit.
 - Character.isLetter()
 Checks whether a character is a letter.
 - Character.isWhitespace()
-  Checks whether a character is a space or another whitespace character.
+Checks whether a character is a whitespace.
 - String.trim()
-  Removes spaces from the beginning and end of a String.
+Removes whitespace from both ends of a string.
 - String.isEmpty()
-  Checks whether a String contains zero characters.
+Checks whether a string is empty.
 - String.length()
-  Returns the number of characters in a String.
+Returns the length of a string.
 - String.toCharArray()
-  Converts a String into an array of characters.
+Converts a string to a character array.
 - String.equals()
-  Compares the content of two Strings.
+Compares the content of two strings.
 - String.equalsIgnoreCase()
-  Compares two Strings without considering letter case.
+Compares the content of two strings ignoring the case.
 - String.formatted()
-  Inserts values into a formatted String.
+Formats a string.
 - System.out.println()
-  Prints text and moves to the next line.
+Prints a line of text.
 - System.out.printf()
 Prints formatted text.
 - IllegalArgumentException
-  Represents invalid input or an invalid operation.
+Thrown to indicate that a method has received invalid arguments.
 - NumberFormatException
-  Occurs when text cannot be converted into a number.
+Thrown when an invalid string is parsed into a number.
 8. MAIN PROGRAM FLOW

-1. BankController creates a Bank object.
+1. BankController creates a Bank instance.
-2. The user chooses login, account creation, or exit.
+2. The user selects an option to log in, create an account, or exit.
-3. A created account is added to Bank.accountList.
+3. The created account is added to Bank.accountList.
-4. A logged-in Account reference is stored in BankController.a.
+4. The logged account instance is stored in BankController.a.
-5. BankController receives a menu choice.
+5. The BankController receives the account menu input.
-6. It calls the correct Bank or Account method.
+6. The BankController calls the appropriate Bank or Account method.
-7. Account changes its own balance.
+7. The Account instance updates its balance.
-8. BankHelper validates data and creates transaction records.
+8. The BankHelper validates the input and creates transaction records.
-9. Transaction objects are stored inside Account.transactionHistory.
+9. The Transaction instances are added to Account.transactionHistory.
-10. Logout sets BankController.a to null.
+10. Logging out sets the BankController.a to null.
 11. The program returns to the authentication menu.